CACI-International/ergo/so/user_guide/src/tutorial/basics.md

 them!
 At the moment, we just want to create a final executable, although later we'll also make a shared library.

-Let's create a new bob script file, called `build` (though you can call it whatever you want, with or without an extension):
+Let's create a new so script file, called `build` (though you can call it whatever you want, with or without an extension):
 ```sh
 {{#include example/build_basic}}